darfire/stock-embedding-classification/blog/blog.md

 ## The approach

 We will compute the embeddings of the company names and symbols using the [sentence-transformers](https://www.sbert.net/) library, which provides a very simple interface to a number of pretrained LLM models.
 We will then use the embeddings to classify the companies' sectors and industries.

 The model we will be using will be a simple logistic regression model, which will be trained on a subset of the data and tested on the rest.

-## Classifying sectors and sectors

-## Discussion
+The classification classes will be weighted by the inverse of their frequency in the training set, to account for the class imbalance.

+We will use both the accuracy and the top-5 accuracy as metrics to evaluate the model's performance.
+After classifying the companies using either the company name or symbol embeddings, we get the following results:

+[ result table here ]

+As can be seen, classifying sectors yields better results than classifying industries.
+This is to be expected, as there are fewer sectors than industries, and the classes are more balanced.
+The top-5 accuracy is also higher, which indicates that the model is able to correctly classify the company in the top 5 most likely classes more often than not.

+Also, as expected, using the company name embeddings yields better results than using the symbol embeddings.
+This is because the company name contains more information than the symbol, and the embeddings are able to capture this information.
+"Advanced Micro Devices, Inc." is more informative than "AMD", for example.
+To test this, let's see a sample of companies and the index of the correct class:

+[ sample table here ]

+However, we can see that in both cases the model has a much higher accuracy than random guessing, suggesting that the embeddings do contain some information about the companies, even if we only use the stock symbol.

 ## Experiment #1: Does prompting matter?